Yelp/dockersh/README.md

 SECURITY WARNING
 ================

+dockersh tries hard to drop all priviliges as soon as possible, including disabling the suid, sgid, raw sockets and mknod capabilities of the target process (and all children)

 *WARNING:* This project was implemented in 48 hours during a Yelp hackathon, it _should not_ be considered stable, secure or ready for production use - here be dragons.
 Please expect to get rooted and/or for demons to fly out of your nose if you use this software on a production host connected to the public internet.